 Do I understand how all of this happens?
 No, I don’t.
 However, through faith, I obtain what God has promised, not through my mental understanding, but through the Spirit.
 I become more and more like Jesus as I spend more and more time with Him.
 It is a mysterious exchange that only God could accomplish.
 My weakness for His strength – my sorrow for His joy – believing in the power of prayer.
 All this is done through our relationship of love and communication with one another.

 How we can communicate with the omnipotent, omnipresent, omniscient God is truly a mystery.
 Yet, it’s true!

 How can you come to believe in the power of prayer to change your life?
 By praying.
 Just try it!

 What can prayer do?
 It can make the impossible possible and turn darkness into light.
-But this can only happen as you place yourself and your life in God’s hands through prayer.
+But this can only happen as you place yourself and your life in God’s hands through believing in the power of prayer.